UniPipe/openpipe/docs/1.0/action-devel.md

-# Openpipe Action Action Development
+# Openpipe Action Development
-This document provides is a quick reference for developers planning to write openpipe  actions.
+This document provides is a quick reference for developers planning to write openpipe action modules.

 ### Example Action Code